 Lurlean glows with life and enthusiasm while she sings such things as Cherry, Shanghai, Moonlight in Vermont, Try a Little Tenderness, Honey Hush, and other beautiful tunes you haven't heard for quite a while.
 The byplay between Hunter and Harper is wonderful.
 They dig each other the most and the musical product is what you'd expect from such a mating.

 Later that same year, Hunter finally got her big break.
-RCA Victor signed her, 16 years after her graduation from her high school.
+RCA Victor signed her, 16 years after her graduation from high school.
 For RCA she made three LPs—Lonesome Gal (1955), Night Life (1956), and Stepping Out (1958), all of which were done in New York City.
 Lonesome Gal, under the production aegis of Quincy Jones, was released on the RCA imprint; the next two LPs were released on RCA's subsidiary Vik.

 When Hunter regularly played in South and North Side nightclubs, performing with some of the very best jazz musicians, she received raves from the jazz critics.
 But when it came to her recorded work they were largely unkind.
 Her records were put down for being "pop," not jazz.
-The very things that some critics loved her for—a beautiful voice, clear diction, unerring intonation, and, heaven forfend, staying close to the melody—were the same qualities that many others faulted.
+The very things that some critics loved her for—a beautiful voice, clear diction, unerring intonation, and staying close to the melody—were the same qualities that many others faulted.

 For instance, from July 3 through 7, 1957, after several months in New York, Hunter was booked into the Blue Note in Chicago.
 The publicity was careful to note that it was her first appearance there.
 She was accompanied by a trio led by piano man Billy Strayhorn, who rarely worked in public as a leader, featuring Ghanaian drummer Guy Warren ("Lurlean Hunter, Billy Strayhorn Blue Note's Next," Chicago Defender, June 24, 1957, p.
 19).